 "He asked people to get outÂ butÂ the flat where the smoke was coming from there was no answer."

 Mr Edge said the worker had to leave the building because of the smoke and called the fire service.

-A large police cordon remained in place on St Lawrence Road, into the afternoon, with residents unable to access their homes.
+A large police cordon remains in place on St Lawrence Road, with residents unable to access their homes.

-Mr Edge added the church was opened for refreshments for those restricted by the cordon.
+Mr Edge added the church was open for refreshments for those restricted by the cordon.

 One resident, who lives in the block of flats but did not want to be named, said: "I was in my flat and packing my stuff because I'm moving out tomorrow and we saw the smoke come past the window.

 "We could smell the smoke first and then we realised it was something more serious.

 "We made our way downstairs and out and within a few minutes the fire brigade were here."